Real1tyy/Prisma-Calendar/docs-site/docs/features/overview.md

 - **Instance dropdown** - View all physical instances of a recurring series
 - **Past filter** - Toggle past event visibility to reduce clutter
 - **Linked navigation** - Jump between related recurring events seamlessly
+- **Confirmation modal** - When disabling or deleting recurring events with physical instances, choose whether to delete all associated physical events

 ### **Recurring Events Modal**
 - **View all recurring events** - Centralized modal to manage all recurring events